The Difference: Asari vs Shijimi clams

-That is why many of us can instantly tell them apart, but it may be a little difficult for the unfamiliar because they are similar in appearance.
+That is why many of us can instantly tell them apart, but it may be slightly hard for the unfamiliar because they have a similar appearance.

 Asari Clams

-First and foremost, Asari and Shijimi are obviously different in size and color, for which reason, we can easily distinguish them.
+First and foremost, Asari and Shijimi are different in size and color, because of which we can easily distinguish them.

-Asari is larger than the Shijimi clam and generally has a 3 to 7 cm diameter.
-On the other hand, the Shijimi clam is usually 2 to 3 cm in diameter.
+Asari is larger than the Shijimi clam and generally has a 3 to 7-centimeter diameter.
+On the other hand, Shijimi is usually 2 to 3 cm.

-In terms of the color of the shell, Asari is varied, whereas Shijimi is mostly black and has almost no pattern.
+In terms of the color of the shell, Asari is varied, whereas most Shijimi clams are black and have almost no pattern.

 Shijimi Clams

-Asari has a plain taste compared to Shijimi and is quite easy to eat.
-Shijimi is packed with umami but has a somewhat unique taste.
+Taste-wise, Asari is plain compared to Shijimi and is easy to eat.
+On the other hand, Shijimi is packed with umami but has a distinctive flavor.

 Shijimi-Jiru (しじみ汁)

-Unlike Asari, Shijimi contains plenty of ornithine and comes in health supplements.
+Unlike Asari, Shijimi contains plenty of ornithine and is available in health supplements.

 Uses